johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 ### A Note to c9 Users

-If you're using the remote [IDE (Integrated Development Environment)](https://en.wikipedia.org/wiki/Integrated_development_environment) c9, then you'll not need to install Node or MongoDB. c9 has those pre-installed.
-However, you'll want to type the following into the terminal window at the bottom of the screen:
+If you're using the remote [IDE (Integrated Development Environment)](https://en.wikipedia.org/wiki/Integrated_development_environment) c9, then you'll not need to install Node.
+To install MongoDB, type `$ sudo apt-get install mongodb-org` into the terminal window at the bottom of the browser window within the c9 workspace.
+You'll also need to type the following into the terminal window once the MongoDB installation has completed:

 `$ mongod --smallfiles`